ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 If you want, you can make your addon customizable!
 Users of your addon will be able to toggle settings, enter numbers, and more!
 To get started, see [how to declare settings in the addon manifest](/docs/reference/addon-manifest/#settings-object).
-Then, head to the [addon.settings documentation](/docs/reference/addon-api/addon.settings) to learn how to access user choices from userscripts and persistent scripts.
+Then, head to the [addon.settings documentation](/docs/reference/addon-api/addon.settings) to learn how to access user choices from userscripts.

 ## Step 11: Before publishing your addon
 Now that your addon works, let's make sure we can add it to the addon library.